Karoo Scrub Robin

 Interesting Facts About the Karoo Scrub Robin

-- 1The Karoo Scrub Robin's tail-flicking behavior is not just for show; it helps flush insects from the ground, making them easier to catch.
+• 1The Karoo Scrub Robin's tail flicking is not just for show; it helps in flushing insects from cover.

 Karoo Scrub Robin Conservation Status